 Agility CMS Headless Commerce Examples & Use Cases

 You've already seen it in action when it comes to headless commerce.
 When you visit your local fast food restaurant and order using a digital screen, that's headless commerce in full swing.

 But how else are brands taking the head off their eCommerce experiences?

 Visit Orlando is the official tourism association for Orlando, the most-visited destination in the United States.
-They are a registered not-for-profit trade association that represents more over 1,000 member companies making up Central Florida's tourism community.
+They are a registered not-for-profit trade association that represents moreover 1,000 member companies making up Central Florida's tourism community.

 Most importantly, in December, the CIO and Director both remarked that they had taken a 4-day weekend for Thanksgiving for the first time in many years!